CalixtoTheBugHunter/schedule-test/README.md

 Welcome to this project.
 It's related to a schedule system, with custom reminders.

-Tech specs: Vue 3, Vuex, Router, Eslint + Prettier, Jest
+Tech specs: Vue 3, Vuex, Router, Eslint + Prettier, Jest.

 Styles: SCSS with sass-loader

 ## What is done